 Canada has incredible opportunities for business visitors.
 The Business Visitor Visa allows for foreign nationals to explore business opportunities, meet their Canadian counterparts, enhance business relationships, attend business fairs, and experience Canadian culture and hospitality for a short period of time.Read More...

-The Canadian Business Immigration Program aims to create new opportunities in local markets, by welcoming those who have the skill and experience to help grow it.
+These Canadian business immigration programs aim to create new opportunities in local markets by welcoming those with the skill and experience to help grow it.

 Business Visitor Visa